thibaudclement/cs269i/docs/index.md

 ## Credit

 These course notes for Stanford CS269I are based on the content of Aviad Rubinstein's lectures in the Spring 2025 quarter.
-This site is developed by Thibaud Clement, based on Eric Gao's original course notes from the Winter 2023 quarter.
+This site is developed by Thibaud Clement, based on Eric Gao's original course notes from the Winter 2023 quarter and Thibaud Clement's own course notes from the Spring 2025 quarter..